PREPARING FOR A NEW KITTEN

 Schedule a Veterinary Exam

-within 72 hours of leaving our care, or else the health guarantee is
+within 72 hours of leaving the cattery or else the health guarantee is

 Holidays and weekends do count in your 72

-hours, so make sure you have an appointment if needed.
-We don't
+hours so make sure you have an appointment if needed.
+I don't

 intend to inconvenience you with the time limit, but after 72 hours a